midiacom/alfa/README.md

 * Video Sample Test: you can create a device that generate the "samples" videos like bars, running balls, snow;
 * Audio Sample Test: send a stream of a classical music to test audio;
-* Local USB cameras devices: conect to a USB local câmera
+* Local USB cameras devices: connect to a USB local câmera
 * RTSP devices: connect to a device that uses RTSP protocol
 * Local Mic devices: connect to a mic device